Saltysam101/react-todo/README.md

 Make sure before cloning the project to use the `local` branch as that is the one that will work with localhost on your personal machine.

+To install the MySql file to workbench, make sure to check `import from self-contained file`, and then click `start import`.

 To install dependencies for the client, you just need to `cd client` and run `npm install`.
 For the server folder, it's the same; `cd server` and run `npm install`.

 Read [Frontend Project Structure](./src/client/README.md#project-structure) and [Backend Project Structure](./src/server/README.md#project-structure) for more details on the respective `/client` and `/server/` organization.